Lifestyle

 From left to right: Prince Sverre Magnus, King Harald V, Princess Mette Marit, Crown Prince Haakon, Queen Sonja, Princess Ingrid Alexandra

-Nowadays the popularity of Norway’s royal family is enormous.
-One poll, that asked Norwegians whether they thought their king had done a ‘good job’, came back with an astonishing one per cent disagreeing.
-But, as in Sweden, the going hasn’t always been smooth.
-The late 1990s saw a significant dip in royal support when Mette Marit, who married Crown Prince Haakon in 2001, was widely criticised for entering the royal house as a divorcee and single mother of one.
-Nevertheless, support for Harald and his family has bounced back with ease.
-The most recent poll, conducted in 2014, found that around 82 per cent of Norwegians are in favour of keeping the monarchy.
+Nowadays, the popularity of Norway’s royal family is enormous, but the going hasn’t always been smooth.
+The late 1990s saw a dip in support before Mette Marit married Crown Prince Haakon in 2001.
+Nevertheless, support for Harald and his family has bounced back.
+A recent poll, conducted in 2014, found that around 82 per cent of Norwegians are in favour of keeping the monarchy.

 Norway’s monarchy is in fact not Norwegian, but Danish.
-Having shared Denmark’s king during the Kalmar Union from 1397 to 1814, and Sweden’s to independence in 1905, Norwegians had lost track of its Viking royal lines and, with no desire for a republic, they were forced to search for a new monarch elsewhere.
-Prince Carl of Denmark, married to the British Queen Maud of Wales, was shipped over and promptly crowned as the more Norwegian sounding ‘Haakon VII’ in Trondheim, the ancient seat of the monarchy and where the current king had his coronation in 1991.
+Having shared Denmark’s king during the Kalmar Union from 1397 to 1814, and Sweden’s to independence in 1905, Norwegians searched for a new monarch elsewhere.
+Prince Carl of Denmark, married to the British-born Queen Maud of Wales, was shipped over and promptly crowned as the more Norwegian sounding ‘Haakon VII’ in Trondheim, where the current king had his benediction in 1991.

 Sweden